thepelkus-too/SlamtecLidarTDCPPCHOP/README.md

 1. Enter the correct port path in the `COM Port` field
 1. Click the active toggle

 At this point, your lidar sensor should pause and then spin back up, and some data should appear in your CHOP.
-There's a good chance that you'll need to use the offset slider to get the correct distance data to appear.
-(This is due to a bug that needs fixing.)

 ## Miscellaneous notes and caveats